 Georgia is not a “no-fault” state and instead uses a “fault-based,” “at-fault,” or “tort” system for car insurance.
 Whichever name you use, this means that you will typically file your claim against the driver who caused the crash so their insurance can pay for it.
 However, you might have some add-ons to your policy that function like no-fault insurance.

-Typical No-Fault System
+Typical No-Fault Insurance System

 The typical no-fault car insurance system requires every driver to carry insurance that will cover them after a crash.
 In this system, the driver’s insurance pays for their own injuries and any injuries to passengers in their car.
 This is often referred to as a “first-party” claim since it is filed by the person named on the insurance policy: you.

 This kind of system also usually makes it illegal to sue the other driver or file a claim for injury against them unless the injuries meet a certain “threshold” or limit.
-This is usually called a “serious injury” threshold because it requires something like a permanent injury, lost fetus, or death before a lawsuit can be filed.
+This is usually called a “serious injury” threshold because it requires something like a permanent injury, a lost fetus, or death before a lawsuit can be filed.
 These definitions are also sometimes called “verbal thresholds” because they are based on a definition of “serious,” as distinguished from “monetary thresholds,” which are rarely used.

 Keep in mind that no-fault systems are usually used for injuries and the resulting damages – lost wages, hospital bills, etc. They do not cover vehicle damage, which is handled separately through a claim against the at-fault driver’s insurance.
 Even so, policies can often include “collision” coverage that allows you to pay a deductible for coverage from your own insurance.